Sydney International Exhibition: International participation

 There were 23 nations represented at the Exhibition.
 Africa: Cape Colony; America: Canada, United States; Asia: Ceylon, India, Japan, British Malaya, Singapore, Straits Settlement; Europe: Austria, Belgium, Denmark, France, Germany, Great Britain, Ireland, Italy, Netherlands, Switzerland; Oceania: Fiji, New Caledonia, New Zealand, and from the Australian continent, the colony of New South Wales, Colony of Queensland, Colony of South Australia, Colony of Tasmania, and the Colony of Victoria.
 There were 9,345 exhibitors providing about 14,000 exhibits.

 After being granted self-governance during the 1850s, the Australian colonies, Victoria and New South Wales, saw a steady economic growth as result of the discovery and exploitation of gold reserves.
 After 20 years proposals were made for organising an exhibition modelled on the great exhibitions of Europe, with an aim to promote commerce and industry, along with art, science and education.
 In 1879 Melbourne filed a plan to the Parliament.
 However, Sydney wanted to be the first and managed to organise an exhibition in record time.

 The Sydney International Exhibition opened in the autumn of 1879, but it wasn't really universal and therefore not officially recognised by the Bureau of International Expositions.
 Melbourne decided to start their exhibition shortly after the one in Sydney, so the participants could transport their exhibits during the winter of 1880.
-After the exhibitions many of the exhibits were selected to be at display in the Technological, Industrial and Sanitary Museum (now the Powerhouse Museum).
+After the exhibitions many of the exhibits were selected to be displayed in the Technological, Industrial and Sanitary Museum (now the Powerhouse Museum).
 The Garden Palace itself was used by the government until a fire destroyed the building on 22 September 1882.